DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Measurement Node.rst

    For edge markers, it is measured perpendicular from the fitted edge position, along to the search direction.

 - **Min Edge Value** (Default: 2):
-   Only grayscale variation above this threshold is considered an edge.
+   The minimum grayscale variation threshold value for an edge.

 Stripe Marker Fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~